Thank you Cacique® for sponsoring this post. Visit your local grocery store to pick up your fave Cacique® product for a delicious dinner tonight!

 - Preheat oven to 350 degrees F.

-- In a dutch oven (or other heavy, deep oven-proof skillet or pot), cook the pork chorizo over medium-high heat until browned, breaking it up into small crumbles as you go.
+- In a dutch oven (or other heavy, deep oven-proof skillet or pot), cook the pork chorizo over medium-high heat until browned, breaking it up into small crumbles as you go (about 3 minutes).

 - Add the onions and jalapeño peppers.
 Sauté until softened and browned (about 3 minutes).

-- Add the garlic.
+- Add the two cloves of minced garlic.
 Sauté until fragrant (about 30 seconds).

-- Add the smoked paprika, chili powder, cumin, and salt.
+- Add the smoked paprika (1 tablespoon), chili powder (1 tablespoon), cumin (1 tablespoon), and kosher salt (1 teaspoon).
 Stir to coat.

-- Add the tomato paste.
+- Add the whole can of tomato paste.
 Stir to coat and cook for about 1 minute, until it starts to turn a deep color.

-- Add the molasses, brown sugar, and apple cider vinegar and stir until sugar has melted and all ingredients are incorporated.
+- Add the molasses (1/4 cup), brown sugar (1/4 cup) and apple cider vinegar (1/4 cup) and stir until sugar has melted and all ingredients are incorporated (about 3-4 minutes).

-- Add the drained and rinsed beans and water and stir.
+- Add the four cans of drained and rinsed pinto beans and water (1/2 cup) and stir.

 - Place pot in preheated oven and bake for 45 minutes to an hour, uncovered, until thick and bubbly.